CDC extends travel mask requirement to May 3 as COVID rises

 Critics have seized on the fact that states have rolled back rules requiring masks in restaurants, stores and other indoor settings, and yet COVID-19 cases have fallen sharply since the omicron variant peaked in mid-January.

+“It is very difficult to understand why masks are still required on airplanes, but not needed in crowded bars and restaurants; in packed sports arenas; in schools full of children; or at large indoor political gatherings,” Nicholas Calio, the CEO of industry trade group Airlines for America, said Wednesday in a letter to the heads of the CDC and the Health and Human Services Department.
+“Simply put, an extension of the mask mandate does not make sense.”

-There has been a slight increase in cases in recent weeks, driven by the BA.2 strain, with daily confirmed cases nationwide rising from about 25,000 per day to more than 30,000.
-Those figures are an undercount since many people now test positive on at-home tests that are not reported to public health agencies.
+There has been a slight increase in cases in recent weeks, with daily confirmed cases nationwide rising from about 25,000 per day to more than 30,000.
+More than 85% of those cases are the highly contagious BA.2 strain.
+Those figures could be an undercount since many people now test positive on at-home tests that are not reported to public health agencies.

 Severe illnesses and deaths tend to lag infections by several weeks.
 The CDC is awaiting indications of whether the increase in cases correlates to a rise in adverse outcomes before announcing a less restrictive mask policy for travel.